davepatel29/Simple-Rest-Api-in-Wordpress/README.md

-# Simple Rest Api in Wordpress
+# Simple Rest Api With Access token in Wordpress
 Simple Rest Api in Wordpress

 # Installation